The Alternate Assessment or LEAP Connect Pathway is for students with intellectual disabilities.

 (It used to be called LAA 1.)

 This pathway is for students who need very specialized instruction.

-This is generally for students who have pretty significant cognitive impairments.
+This is generally for students who have pretty significant intellectual or cognitive challenges.
 Usually you would know this by early in elementary school.

 These students would be on the Jumpstart pathway and would not be working toward a standard high school diploma.